fekberg/blog.filipekberg.se/Snow/_posts/2015-02-24-when-is-1-not-equal-to-1.md

 	((object)1).Equals((object)1)

 And voila, it worked; which is obvious when you know the method signature of `Convert.ChangeType`.
+If the developer had used `int.TryParse` instead, this problem wouldn't have occurred in the first place.
+However, in their solution did a few more things which didn't make this easily possible.

 Let us look at something, equally interesting (pun intended).
 Consider we have the well-used `Point` and an `X` and `Y` coordinate.
 This type has an operator overload for equality checks looking like the following: